 Grasshopper is the name given to a very large and diverse group of insects.
 All members of the group are characterized by chewing mouth parts, slender bodies, wings that fold lengthwise, large powerful hind legs for jumping and a gradual change in form and size as they develop.

 - The short horned grasshoppers (Figure 1), and;

 - The long horned grasshoppers or katydids.

 Short horned grasshoppers are responsible for most of the reported crop losses.
-As a result, individuals of this subgroup are popularly referred to as "grasshoppers".

 North America has more than 600 species of grasshoppers.
 In Saskatchewan there are more than 85 species.
-Fortunately, only a few species are considered to be of economical importance here.
+Fortunately, only a few species are considered to be of economic importance here.
 The species that are considered pests are economically important because under ideal food and weather conditions they multiply quickly and when present in large numbers they can cause severe crop damage.

 The Important Species

 The short horned grasshoppers are divided into three types; (1) the spur-throated grasshoppers, (2) the band-winged grasshoppers, and (3) the slant-faced grasshoppers.
 Each type has distinguishing characteristics that make them relatively easy to identify.
 It is important that farmers recognize these characteristics if they are to control grasshoppers effectively.

 These grasshoppers are identified by the presence of a tubercle or knob between their front legs (Figure 2).
 Three of the most economically important species are members of this group, the migratory grasshopper, Packards grasshopper, and the two-striped grasshopper.

 Adult grasshoppers are brownish to yellowish and approximately 23-28 mm (0.9 to 1.1 inches) long.
 Their hind legs are marked with a series of black bands.
 (Figure 3).